A web banner for Water Conservation

 Important program information

-- Residents must live within the Town of Orangeville and be connected to Town Water
+• You must live in the Town of Orangeville and use town water

-- Residents must have an address registered to a water meter account
+• Your address must be linked to a water meter account

 Frequently Asked Questions